Your plans and schemes are most powerful when they catch others by surprise.

 Unpredictability helps draw attention to the positive actions you commit.
 Unpredictability can mean allowing others to hear you sing beautifully for the first time, and may govern the act of solving a Rubik’s cube when someone hands you one by chance.
-You can take advantage of the positive attention you garner by surprising people in your social interactions.
+You can take advantage of the positive attention you garner by being unpredictable and surprising others in your social interactions.

 What Is Easy

 People have a sensitive radar for what is easy.
 If you are faced with picking one of two paths which differ in difficulty, those who look on will expect you to pick the easier one to travel on.
 If you make it a habit of picking the difficult path in life, onlookers will be surprised, and their respect will be garnered.

 The act of taking a difficult path can be completed within social interactions too.
 Honestly apologizing for a mistake is more difficult than trying to find excuses for your behavior.
 Saying, “I’ll miss you,” is more difficult than merely saying goodbye to a friend who’s flying off to another country for a while.
 Practice saying what’s difficult for you to say, and placing yourself in positions which are difficult for you to be in, socially.
 If you practice acting and speaking in a positive manner which most would tend to shy away from, you will be memorable in the mind of your listener.

 If you’re evaluating options of next steps – whether physically or cognitively – try veering toward the path which is the more difficult one once in a while.
 You will be unpredictable in your habit of doing so, and people will be caught pleasantly off-guard when you volunteer yourself to bear the responsibility that taking difficult paths in life entails.